 Figure 11: Arp -a Command Results

 Why these results were obtained: The ARP command displays and modifies entries in the Address Resolution Protocol (ARP) cache, which contains one or more tables that are used to store IP addresses and their resolved Ethernet or Token Ring physical addresses.
-Adding the –a, displays current ARP cache tables for all interfaces
+Adding the –a, displays current ARP cache tables for all interfaces.
+Very good

 **Next Image Too Large To Fit Into This Space, Please See Next Page**